Glyn Philpot: painter and modern pilgrim

 Philpot was a difficult figure to pigeonhole and it was remarked of him, shrewdly but cruelly, by the Ashmoloean’s Kenneth Garlick that he “never quite found a style”.
 Actually, he found too many for his reputation’s convenience.
 The market in fame does not rate those who won’t or can’t create a brand and stick with it.

 Massed Philpots have sometimes re-surfaced.
-Dogged aficionados mounted retrospectives, not only the Tate’s, but the Ashmolean’s (1951) and the National Portrait Gallery’s (1986), and then the vastly more comprehensive one at the Pallant.
+Dogged aficionados mounted retrospectives, not only the Tate’s (1938), but the Ashmolean’s (1951) and the National Portrait Gallery’s (1986), and then the vastly more comprehensive one at the Pallant.
 There have been three full-scale written accounts of Philpot, including the Pallant’s.

-A short memoir of Philpot by the intellectual mystic Gerald Heard, written in around 1945, was discovered in 1999 and published online.
-It catches Pilgrim Philpot very well, I think.
-Indeed, Philpot’s story was best told by his contemporaries, and their accounts are kept fresh by his posthumous biographers.14Much of the flavor of the best earlier writing about Philpot is to be found in Alan Hollingshurst’s Introduction to the Pallant’s Glyn Philpot: Flesh and Spirit.
+The short memoir of Philpot by the intellectual mystic Gerald Heard is also invaluable for its being longer and deeper than any other account from a Philpot contemporary.
+It was written in around 1945, and discovered in 1999 and published online though the efforts of Delaney.
+Indeed, Philpot’s story was best told by his contemporaries, and their accounts are kept fresh by his posthumous biographers.13Much of the flavor of the best earlier writing about Philpot is to be found in Alan Hollingshurst’s Introduction to the Pallant’s Glyn Philpot: Flesh and Spirit.
 (I disagree with some of the novelist’s account at the Tate Gallery’s website of Philpot’s The Repose on the Flight into Egypt, 1922.
 The painting is lovely, and rich in allegory, but isn’t its not-quite depiction of genitalia a stupidly coy distraction?

-The most comprehensive accounts of Philpot are from Robin Gibson, curator of the 1986 NPG show, with his: Glyn Philpot, 1884-1937: Edwardian Aesthete to Thirties Modernist, NPG publications, 1986; and JG Paul Delaney, Glyn Philpot: His Life and Art, Ashgate, 1999.
+The most comprehensive accounts of Philpot are from Robin Gibson, curator of the 1986 NPG show, with his: Glyn Philpot, 1884-1937: Edwardian Aesthete to Thirties Modernist, NPG publications, 1986; and JGP – Paul – Delaney, Glyn Philpot: His Life and Art, Ashgate, 1999.
 (The Gibson is available at Internet Archive.)
-After publishing his book on Philpot, Delaney came across an invaluable text which online became Memoir of Glyn Philpot (c1945) by Gerald Heard.
+After publishing his book on Philpot, Delaney was made aware of the invaluable text which online became Memoir of Glyn Philpot (c1945) by Gerald Heard.
 Edited and with an Introduction by Delaney, it speaks of Philpot’s spiritual quest.
 The Heard Memoir and Delaney’s Introduction are available at geraldheard.com.
 Robin Gibson writes an account of the “perceptive” introduction by Kenneth Garlick to the 1976 Ashmoloean Philpot retrospective which Garlick curated.
 Garlick, as noted in my text, gently probes the reputational difficulties posed by an artist who “never quite found an individual style”.
 He is also good on the spiritual dimension in Philpot.
 The Garlick-via-Gibson piece is in “Glyn Philpot, RA, at the Ashmolean Museum, Oxford,” in Current and Forthcoming Exhibitions, The Burlington Magazine, November 1976.
 See this at https://www.jstor.org/stable/878604.

 I have not yet tracked down the work of AC Sewter on Philpot (published by Batsford, 1951), cited in most if not all other major accounts.